GICCA Stage Project Update, Nov '19

 Under Jep Burdock's direction, and with our engineer's stamp of approval, our crew is using classic timber frame connections that will replace some planned custom metal brackets.
 The money saved will be significant.
 However, we have faced some unplanned expenses as we had to contract with a certified crane and operator to place the showcase log.
 Most of the remaining overhead work may now need to be done with a certified crane as well.
-L & I Notice of Assessment
+L & I Assessment Report

 When the weather permits, our hardy crew is continuing to work on the wing walls, eight perimeter upright columns, and the electrical, sound, and lighting plans.